Bents Garden Centre

-Bents is a garden, home and leisure destination in North West England that attracts over a million visitors annually.

-Having been established in 1937 by Alfred and Margaret Bent, it remains a family-owned and family-operated business and has evolved into one of the UK's biggest garden centres.
+Bents is a garden, home and leisure destination in Glazebury, Warrington, England, that attracts over a million visitors annually.
+Established in 1937 by Alfred and Margaret Bent, it remains a family-owned and family-operated business and has evolved into one of the UK's biggest garden centres.

 History

 The business can trace its origins back to 1937 when Alfred and Margaret Bent started selling their home-grown roses in the front garden of their terraced house in Glazebury, Warrington.
 Alfred was working at the local co-op at the time, but the garden business did so well that he and Margaret decided to rent a half-acre plot of land so that they could increase supply.
 Just as the business began to establish itself, the Second World War broke out and Alfred joined the war effort by taking a post with the fire service.